mdanter/jboss-configuration-kits/brms531oneap620/jboss-eap-6.2/docs/NarneInstructions.md

 ## Remaining Issues

-+ Building you packages throw an error message stating regarding the pojo jars.
++ Building your packages throw an error message stating regarding the pojo jars.
 A ticket should be opened to resolve this problem.

  It may be worth while to try uploading a new version of the Model JARs to the BRM and attempting to build the package again.